anishpc/techresting-website/content/post/service_discovery_eureka.md

 }
 {{< / highlight >}}

-3. *Invoking other services :*      Use the service names to refer to the service host name.
+3. *Invoking other services :*      Use the service names to refer to the service host name `loyalty-points-svc`.
 The actual host & port details would be used from Eureka
-{{< highlight java "hl_lines=6" >}}
+{{< highlight java >}}
 public class BalanceGatewayService {
     @Autowired
     private RestTemplate restTemplate;